Torture is prosecuted in California under penal code 206.

 - When inflicting the injury, the defendant intended4 to cause cruel or extreme pain5 and suffering for the purpose of revenge, extortion6, persuasion, or for any sadistic purpose7.

-- An example of “sadistic purpose” may include tasing a suspect with a taser repeatedly even after he/she has been secured by the police;
+- Tasing a suspect with a taser repeatedly even after he/she has been secured by the police;

-- Punching a victim in the gun or knife wound that you have inflicted
+- Punching a victim with a gun or knife wound that you have inflicted.

 There are various defenses that can be asserted on your behalf to fight a charge of “torture.”